HexeCalibre/NCBacoor/README.md

 ### Introduction 🌱

-In the ever-evolving landscape of public service, technology plays a pivotal role in reshaping efficiency and accessibility.
-This research introduces an Information Kiosk crafted for the Bacoor City Livelihood and Development Office, leveraging HTML and Bootstrap.
-This tablet-friendly solution addresses intricate administrative processes tied to business registration.
+In the dynamic landscape of public service, technology plays a crucial role in improving efficiency and accessibility.
+This research introduces an Information Kiosk developed for the Bacoor City Livelihood and Development Office, leveraging HTML and Bootstrap.
+This tablet-friendly solution addresses complex administrative processes associated with business registration.

+The Negosyo Center, serving as a vital hub for entrepreneurship and business development, encounters numerous operational challenges, necessitating innovative solutions for enhanced service delivery.
+The prevalent issue of technology underutilization, particularly with the government-issued tablet, underscores the necessity for targeted interventions to maximize its potential in facilitating client interactions.
+Furthermore, the inefficiencies stemming from traditional paper-based communication methods underscore the urgency of adopting streamlined and technology-driven approaches.
+Through the implementation of the Information Kiosk project, this research aims to confront these challenges head-on, fostering a more efficient, accessible, and client-centric environment at the Bacoor City Livelihood and Development Office.

 ## Chapter 1: The Problem and Its Background 📚